 JOB TRAINING AND EDUCATION: Policy

-The federal and state governments should develop integrated education and training models that ensure lifelong learning and employment-related skills development and hold training providers accountable for preparing students for success in the labor market.
+Federal and state governments should develop integrated education and training models that ensure lifelong learning and employment-related skills development.
+Training providers should be held accountable for preparing students for success in the labor market.

 Workforce development providers should counsel older workers and job-seekers on the availability of effective training suited to their needs and interests.
-They should also provide information about the cost of training, the availability of financial assistance, the likelihood of successful completion of any training program, the value to employers of any credential earned, the probability of finding employment after training, and the likely wages, benefits, and opportunities in that occupation.
+They should also provide information about the cost of training, the availability of financial assistance, and the likelihood of successfully completing any training program.
+It is important that trainees understand the value to employers of any credential earned, the probability of finding employment after training, and the likely wages, benefits, and opportunities in that occupation.

-Priority for job training and placement services should be given to individuals with barriers to employment as specified in the Workforce Innovation Opportunity Act ( WIOA The law that coordinates among federal workforce development programs and activities. ).
-Resources under the WIOA The law that coordinates among federal workforce development programs and activities. should be expanded to invest more into retraining, and in evaluating the efficacy of existing programs.
+Priority for job training and placement services should be given to individuals with barriers to employment as specified in the Workforce Innovation Opportunity Act (WIOA).
+Resources under the WIOA should be expanded to invest more in retraining and in evaluating the efficacy of existing programs.

-State policymakers should encourage public two-year institutions of higher education and other career and technical education institutions to help displaced workers complete programs in an efficient and flexible manner and help them return to work as quickly as possible.
+State policymakers should encourage public two-year institutions of higher education and other career and technical education institutions to help displaced workers complete programs efficiently and flexibly.
+They should also help them return to work as quickly as possible.

 States should establish strong criteria for the authorization and licensure of educational institutions and require accountability from institutions and programs providing education within the state.